Ultra-fast interpretable machine-learning potentials: Methods

 \subsection{Models}

 In this work, we partitioned the data using a random split of 20\% training and 80\% testing data.
 The testing set was used to evaluate the root-mean-square error (RMSE) in energies and forces, as reported in \cref{table:comparison} and \cref{fig:pareto}.
-The LJ and Morse potentials were optimized using the BFGS algorithm as implemented in the SciPy library \cite{Virtanen2020}.
-The SNAP and qSNAP potentials were retrained using the MAterials Machine Learning (MAML) package \cite{PingOng2019}.
-The GAP potential was retrained using the QUantum mechanics and Interatomic Potentials (QUIP) package \cite{Bartok2013, Bartok2015}.
-We used the EAM4 potential, obtained from the NIST Interatomic Potential Repository \cite{Becker2013, Hale2018}, without modification.
+The LJ and Morse potentials were optimized using the BFGS algorithm as implemented in the SciPy library~\cite{Virtanen2020}.
+The SNAP and qSNAP potentials were retrained using the MAterials Machine Learning (MAML) package~\cite{PingOng2019}.
+The GAP potential was retrained using the QUantum mechanics and Interatomic Potentials (QUIP) package~\cite{Bartok2013, Bartok2015}.
+We used the EAM4 potential, obtained from the NIST Interatomic Potential Repository \cite{Becker2013, Hale2018}, without modification. \ed{The MTP potential was fit using the MLIP package~\cite{Novikov2021}.}

-The ratio of training to testing data was chosen, in part, due to memory and speed constraints in training and evaluating the GAP potential.
-The size of the kernel used by GAP scales quadratically with the size of the training set.
-With a larger training set, the SNAP, qSNAP, and GAP models would most likely produce better predictions.
-We respectfully refer the reader to the original works and existing benchmark \cite{Zuo2020} for details regarding convergence with training examples.
+\ed{The size of the training set was selected to represent common, data-scarce scenarios.} With a larger training set, the \ed{MTP,} SNAP, qSNAP, and GAP models would likely produce better predictions.
+We refer the reader to the original works and existing benchmarks \cite{Zuo2020,Vita2021} for details regarding convergence with training examples and model complexity.